 Almost all pre-filtering gadgets feature two ratings on the specifications list — ACH (Air Changes per Hour) and CADR (Clean Air Delivery Rate).

 ACH ratings will define how efficient your air filter is.
 It tells you how many times the filter can replace the air within a room with clean, fresh air each hour.
 Ratings usually come as 4x, 5x, 6x, etc. Higher the rating, higher is the efficiency of the device.
 Also note: this figure indicates the maximum surface area (square footage) within which the air filter can perform optimally.

 CADR specifies the cleaning power of the gadget within a particular room size.
 This rating is very helpful when you are comparing two different models with each other and need to decide which one you should get that will match the dimensions of your home.
 Again, the higher the number, the more effective the air cleaner is for your specified square footage.

 The filter you buy requires you to think long term.
 Remember that you need to replace filters on a regular basis to maintain maximum air conditioner efficiency.
 You want to have the right balance between cost and health.
 Most air filters – including HEPA – are worth the investment, but there is no shame in going a little lower if you do not have immediate health concerns.
 Consulting with an air conditioning installer can help you decide the best filters for your needs.

-Remember that good indoor air quality is an essential component to good health.
-Many pollutants such as mold and pet dander circulate throughout your house, and even if you keep it obsessively clean it doesn’t take much for that indoor air quality to be ruined.
-Having a high-quality filter helps ensure the long-term health of yourself, your family, and any guests that may stay in your house.
+Remember that good indoor air quality is an essential component of good health.
+Many pollutants such as mold and pet dander circulate throughout your house, and even if you keep it obsessively clean, it doesn’t take much for that indoor air quality to be ruined.
+Having a high-quality filter helps ensure the long-term health of yourself, your family, and any guests who may stay in your house.